 With our sudden shift to remote working, it's important to get all employees on a single communication platform.
 It's incredibly inefficient if everyone is using different apps and services - and cause also pose a security risk!

-At Ntiva, Microsoft Teams is our go-to collaboration tool, as we are subscribe to Microsoft 365.
+At Ntiva, Microsoft Teams is our go-to collaboration tool, included in our Microsoft 365 for Business subscription.

-But even if you don't have an Office 365 subscription, you can still get a free version of Teams.
+But even if you don't have a Microsoft 365 subscription, you can still get a free version of Teams.

 While not as feature-packed as the full version, it still allows for basic secure communication with 10 GB of file storage, unlimited text chat and video conferencing for up to 300 users - can't beat that!